leukeleu/opvoeden-api-client/README.rst

 with a replacement callback.

-The replacement callback is called with the ``external_id`` and ``link_text`` for each internal link.
+The replacement callback is called with the ``external_id`` and ``link_text`` for each placeholder in the article text.

 If the replacement callback returns anything other than ``None`` the link is replaced with the return value.

 For example::